 The following degrees are offered in the Brailsford College of Arts and Sciences:

 Students pursuing an undergraduate degree in the Brailsford College of Arts and Science may satisfy the language requirement through course work or examination.
 Credit by examination may be by Advanced Placement (AP) or College Level Examination Program (CLEP).

 After completion of the sophomore year, all students enrolled in the College of Arts and Sciences should have selected a major.
 Some majors do not require a minor and students may graduate without a minor.
 A minor (if required) must also be chosen from a department or college of the student’s choice.
 The selections should be made in consultation with the department head or a designated advisor.
 Students must earn a minimum grade of a “C” in all classes taken in their major disciplines and a minimum grade of a “C” in all classes taken in their minor disciplines (if applicable).
 A specific grade point average may also be required by the department in which the student is a major or a minor before the student is approved for graduation.
 Transfer credits toward the major or minor must be approved by the department head and dean of the college in which the program is located.

 Minimum Total Credit Hours for Graduation

-Students must complete a minimum of 120 semester credit hours (or as specified by each degree program) with at least a cumulative grade point average of 2.00 in the major field of study in order to earn a bachelor’s degree.
+Students must complete a minimum of 120 semester credit hours (or as specified by each degree program) with a minimum cumulative grade point average of 2.00 in the major field of study in order to earn a bachelor’s degree.
 Students must review the requirements for each degree program outlined in the catalog.

 |Alpha Delta Mu||Social Work|